First Clearing Privacy Notice

 Keeping financial information secure is our responsibility and our commitment to you.

-- We protect client information through physical, electronic, contractual, and procedural measures that comply with or exceed applicable laws and standards.
+- We protect client information through administrative, technical, and physical controls that comply with or exceed applicable laws and standards.

 - We train our employees to protect client information and only authorize access for employees who we believe have a business need for that information.
 Employees are held accountable by our Code of Conduct and Ethics to properly protect client information, which includes standards to protect customer confidentiality.